turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 ### wiBackLog
 [[Header]](../../WickedEngine/wiBacklog.h) [[Cpp]](../../WickedEngine/wiBackLog.cpp)
 Used to log any messages by any system, from any thread.
 It can draw itself to the screen.
 It can execute Lua scripts.
+If there was a `wiBackLog::LogLevel::Error` or higher severity message posted on the backlog, the contents of the log will be saved to the temporary user directory as wiBackLog.txt.
 ### wiProfiler
 [[Header]](../../WickedEngine/wiProfiler.h) [[Cpp]](../../WickedEngine/wiProfiler.cpp)
 Used to time specific ranges in execution.
 Support CPU and GPU timing.
 Can write the result to the screen as simple text at this time.